Definition of ‘Demerger’ – Income Tax

 4. For the purposes of this clause, the splitting up or the reconstruction of any authority or a body constituted or established under a Central, State or Provincial Act, or a local authority or a public sector company, into separate authorities or bodies or local authorities or companies, as the case may be, shall be deemed to be a demerger if such split up or reconstruction fulfills such conditions as may be notified in the Official Gazette, by the Central Government.

-In the era of restructuring, i.e. mergers, demergers, etc.; it’s important to know the implications of such strategic moves under the Income Tax.
+It may be noted that in the era of restructuring, i.e. mergers, demergers, etc.; it’s important to know the implications of such strategic moves under the Income Tax, e.g. capital gains arising under an amalgamation/ demerger scheme to the amalgamated/ resulting Indian Company are exempt, etc.